-The Bean Market News of the United States Department of Agriculture is the source of the weekly price ranges used for these calculations.
-The weekly average price is the mid-point of the price range for the dry bean in question for the week, at the specified market.
+The Weekly Bean, Pea, and Lentil Market Review of the United States Department of Agriculture is the source of the weekly price used for these calculations.
+The weekly average price is used for the dry bean in question for the week, at the specified market.
 The exchange rate used to convert the weekly average price from US to CDN funds will be the daily exchange rate published by the Bank of Canada for the last day included in each weekly report.
 The weekly USDA reports used in the calculations will be those in which the last day included in the report ends in October.